-2.14 VRRP
+2.15 VRRP

 Virtual Router Redundancy Protocol (VRRP) (RFC 3768) enables hosts on a LAN to make use of redundant routing platforms on that LAN without requiring more than the static configuration of a single default route on the hosts.
 The VRRP routing platforms share the IP address corresponding to the default route configured on the hosts.
 At any moment, one of the VRRP routing platforms is the master (active) and the others are backups.
-An Example of VRRP configuration is depicted in Figure 2.163.
+An Example of VRRP configuration is depicted in Figure 2.197.
 If the master router fails, one of the backup routers will become the new master router.
 The master router provides a virtual default routing platform and enables traffic on the LAN to be routed without relying on a signle routing platform.
 Using VRRP, a backup router can take over a failed default (master) router within a few seconds.
 This is performed automatically with the minimum required VRRP traffic and without any interaction with the hosts.

-Figure 2.163 Overview of the VRRP
+Figure 2.197 Overview of the VRRP

-Figure 2.164 shows the dropdown menu for VRRP section on the EHG76XX L3 managed switch.
+Figure 2.198 shows the dropdown menu for VRRP section on the EHG76XX L3 managed switch.
 The VRRP menu consists of the following options: VRRP, Setting, and Restart.
 These menus will allow the user to check the status of VRRP whether it is enabled or disabled, to configure the VRRP Virtual Router IDs and Virtual Interfaces, and to restart the VRRP.

-+ Basic -Running Status-

-+ Administration

-+ Forwarding VRRP Disabled

-+ Port Dibabiod

-+ Power Over Ethernet Enable

-+ Trunking

-+ Unicast/Multicast MAC

-+ GARP/GVRP/GMRP

-+ IP Multicast

-+ SNMP

-+ Spanning Tree

-+ VLAN

-- VRRP

-Setting

-Restart
+Industrial Managed Layer-3 Ethernet Switch User Manual 錯誤!使用 [常用] 索引標 籤將 Heading 1,Product Manual 套用到您想要在 此處顯示的文字。 Basic Administration Forwarding Port Power Over Ethernet Trunking Unicast/Multicast MAC Running Status VRRP Disabled Enable + GARP/GVRP/GMRP + IP Multicast + SNMP + Spanning Tree + VLAN - VRRP Setting Restart